EDreams: Prime

 eDreams has an annual subscription program called Prime.

 Customers subscribe to Prime through the eDreams website, and can then buy flights and hotels at discounted rates.
-Flight discounts vary depending on the price of the whole reservation: for example a customer booking a flight and spending between €100 to €199 would get an average discount of €40.
+Flight discounts vary depending on the price of the whole reservation: for example, a customer booking a flight and spending between €100 and €199 would get an average discount of €40.
+When purchasing tickets, customers are offered a Prime subscription with a free 14-day trial period.German law firms offer their services to dissatisfied customers to get their money back.

 eDreams Prime currently operates in France, Italy, Spain, the United States, Portugal and the United Kingdom, with hopes to expand Prime to other countries in the future.

 Awards

 At the 2016 British Travel Awards, the company's Opodo website won the "Best Flight Booking Website" award for the second year in a row.

 eDreams has also won: eAwards "Best international website 2013", Premios Emprendedores “Featured company 2012”, Premios Imán de comercio electrónico "Special interactive formats 2008", and Premio iBest "Best Spanish tourism and travel website 2001", eAWARDS (EMOTA), Best International Expansion 2014 and CFI.co “Best Online Travel Partner 2015.

 eDreams was a finalist in the 2013 eCommerce Awards Spain in the "Best Spanish Webshop" category.